Jahender/architecture-center/docs/reliability/deploy.md

 ### Automate as many processes as possible

-The most reliable deployment processes are automated and *idempotent*—that is, repeatable to produce the same results.
+The most reliable deployment processes are automated and *idempotent* &mdash; that is, repeatable to produce the same results.

 - To automate provisioning of Azure resources, you can use [Terraform](/azure/virtual-machines/windows/infrastructure-automation#terraform), [Ansible](/azure/virtual-machines/windows/infrastructure-automation#ansible), [Chef](/azure/virtual-machines/windows/infrastructure-automation#chef), [Puppet](/azure/virtual-machines/windows/infrastructure-automation#puppet),